 Date Night Boots

 Dates are tricky enough, so the first rule here is wearing something that makes you feel comfortable and amazing.
-You don’t want to be worrying about your boots over appetizers.
+You don’t want to be worrying about your boots over appetisers.
 But for that extra special someone, we reckon you need an extra special boot.
-Introducing the Osbourne.
+Introducing the Osbourne 2.0.
 This thing is like the Cadillac of Chelsea boots.
 It’s just about the fanciest thing we know how to make: hand-crafted in Italy, with a dip-died leather upper, so each pair is one-of-a-kind.
 We can’t help with the small talk stuff, but at least your ankles will look incredible.

 Boots at a wedding?
 Yep, it is possible.
 You just need to follow a few simple rules.
 First things first: check the invite.
 That’ll give you an idea of the dress code.
 For a summer garden wedding, or anything labelled ‘smart casual’, you can get away with a sleek ankle boot (maybe under some sand chinos and a sharp, navy blazer.
-The Wilkinson is a good dressy option here, with its embossed leather upper and rubber composite sole.
+The Brody is a good dressy option here, with its embossed leather upper and rubber composite sole.
 If you’re going the full three-piece suit ensemble, look for something with a slim profile and chiseled toe, like the Warnock.
 Don't forget to match your belt back - we've put together some helpful tips for that here.

 Long Weekend Boots

 Congratulations!
 You made it to the long weekend.
 Now you’re heading out of town and you need a good pair of boots to go with you.
 Desert boots (AKA ‘Chukkas’) are always a solid weekend choice.
 With a low-to-mid cut, they straddle that line between casual and dressy: your classic, in-between-ish sort of boot.
-There are plenty of colour options here, but we’re particularly partial to the Diego Granite, with its high heel profile and soft suede upper.
+There are plenty of colour options here, but we’re particularly partial to the Dorado Brown, with its high heel profile and soft suede upper.
 Just remember to think about socks.
 If you’re wearing these with roll-cuffed chinos, people are going to spot your ankles.
 We’ve assembled some handy Desert boot styling tips over here.